-I first joined Sheffield University Management School as a post-doctoral Research Associate in 2014 (working with Jason Heyes) researching labour market policy change in EU states (under the rubric of ‘flexicurity’).
+I first joined Sheffield University Management School as a post-doctoral Research Associate in 2014 (working with Jason Heyes) researching labour market policy change in EU countries (under the rubric of ‘flexicurity’).
 Subsequent to this work I have undertaken different research projects for the International Labour Organisation (ILO), most notably via the funded project Strengthening Labour Administration.
 Project outputs to date have included numerous reports and the production of an ILO toolkit Extending Labour Inspection to the Informal Economy geared for training labour inspectors in all regions of the world.
-In 2016 I was appointed Lecturer in Organisational Behaviour and Human Resource Management.
+In 2016 I was appointed as Lecturer in Organisational Behaviour and Human Resource Management.

 Teaching and Learning

 I have experience of teaching in schools based in Geography, Business and Management.
 Outside of university teaching I have also conducted training on behalf of the International Labour Organisation (ILO).
-This experience includes the training of labour inspectors associated with the national labour inspectorates of South Africa and Ireland
+This experience includes the training of labour inspectors associated with the national labour inspectorates of South Africa and Ireland.

 Selected grant capture